 For the Lover of Food

 One thing you absolutely have to do in Ceylon?
 That’s right, try Ceylon tea.
 And while you’ll have plenty of opportunities to drink it all around the island, in Colombo you can try tea-inspired cocktails, mocktails, and even desserts.
-Dilmah T-lounge has two locations in Colombo: one in beautiful Fort, another — at the Independence Square Arcade.
+Dilmah T-lounge has three locations in Colombo.
 Whichever one you choose, make sure to try their T-kitch, strong black tea with condensed milk and spices — that’s my favorite.
+And don’t miss out on traditional brews.
+They offer everything from black tea to green tea to silver and golden tips.

 The Dutch built the hospital for the officers and staff of Dutch East India Company in the 17th century.
 Since then, the building served as Colombo Fort Police Station, as well as housed the Colombo Apothecaries.
 In 2012 the building was renovated and transformed into a shopping and dining complex.
 Featuring all kinds of venues from souvenir shops, to spa salons, to some of the most talked about restaurants in the city, Colombo Dutch Hospital is where both locals and tourist hang out at night.

-26. Dinner at One of Dharshan Munidasa’s Restaurants
+Dinner at Ministry of Crab by Dharshan Munidasa

 Galle Face Green is the only promenade in the city and the place for afternoon walks and snacks.
 It stretches from Galle Face Hotel to the Fort and features multiple street vendors all of whom, for some inexplicable reason, sell the exact same thing: wade (deep fried lentil patties), shrimp wade, and crab wade.